• Skip to main content

 HubSpot Consultant

-The marketing director couldn’t prove she was doing a good job, Sales didn’t have any warm leads coming from marketing activities, and the CEO wasn’t happy that even he was getting their own emails in Spam, so it was a lot of pressure on one marketing person, who in reality was doing a great job creating powerful content.
-They were also on WordPress at the time so updating the website was an absolute nightmare and took days for a simple request to be completed by their website agency and they didn’t have any attribution set up nor clear conversion paths to guide customers through to sales.
+The marketing director couldn’t prove she was doing a good job, Sales didn’t have any warm leads coming from marketing activities, and the CEO wasn’t happy that even he was getting their own emails in spam, so it was a lot of pressure on one marketing person, who in reality was doing a great job creating powerful content.
+They were also on WordPress at the time, so updating the website was an absolute nightmare.
+It took days for a simple request to be completed by their website agency, and they didn’t have any attribution set up or clear conversion paths to guide customers through to sales.

 Carrie Gallagher

-Many times the marketing department will get push-back from management such as,, “do you really need this HubSpot tool?”
+Often, the marketing department will get pushback from management, such as “Do you really need this HubSpot tool?”

 HubSpot Consultant